Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bright-Mount Beauty has 15 active public transport stops.
-These are served by buses along five different routes.
-Together, these routes facilitate 96 weekly passenger trips.
+These are served by buses along five different routes, offering a total of 96 weekly passenger trips.
+The average distance residents live from the nearest stop is 1472 meters.

 Frequently Asked Questions - Transport